 Campus Winnenden – Proposal for Internationale Bauausstellung 2027 (IBA’27).
 Winnenden Urban Neighbourhood

-Winnenden Urban Neighborhood, is one of the IBA’27 locations.
-Winnenden municipal authorities and the International Building Exhibition 2027 StadtRegion Stuttgart (IBA’27) are looking for suggestions for a mixed-use neighbourhood of the future.
+Winnenden Urban Neighborhood is one of the IBA’27 locations.
+Winnenden municipal authorities and the International Building Exhibition 2027 StadtRegion Stuttgart (IBA’27) are looking for suggestions for a mixed-use neighborhood of the future.

 Our answer is an urban campus for Winnenden.
 A place of knowledge and exchange and an open field of opportunities for a thriving culture of tinkerers and inventiveness.

 The proposal is guided by the following principles:

 Sustainability: a flexible grid allows for smartly controlled use and space management with units of different sizes that can be flexibly allocated in different ownership models (lease, rental, cooperative).
 The resulting mix creates synergies between production, research, education, and housing as well as circularity through joint management of energy, water, waste and waste heat.
 The outdoor space is integrated into the surrounding cultural landscape, creating infiltration areas for precipitation and habitats for local flora and fauna.

 Innovation: Innovation needs encounter.
 The public and communal spaces and building typologies are chosen in such a way that country and city, thinkers and doers of the new and existing surrounding areas can meet and develop.